jackhincks/grocery_app/README.md

 ```

 #### 2. Navigate to the Project Directory Root <br><br>
+Within the docker-compose.yml file, navigate to the FLASK CONTAINER and enter a SECRET_KEY utilizing the Unix command provided (or enter your own key).
+This is used for session management.

 #### 3. Build Docker Images & Run Containers
 On command line, run the below command to build the Docker images and run the frontend, backend, and DB containers.